 What is the Best ISO for Digital Photography?

-While the above information is useful in understanding what ISO is, the real question is what values you should use.
+While the above information helps us understand what ISO is, the real question is what values you should use.

-The general rule of thumb is that you want to keep the ISO as low as possible.
+The general rule of thumb is to keep the ISO as low as possible.
 Ideally, at the base ISO (which tends to be between 64 and 200 depending on the camera)

 But there are times when you need to increase the ISO for other reasons.
-We’ll come back to this in a minute but I’ll mention a few scenarios: you’re photographing a quickly moving subject, you want to freeze motion, or you’re photographing during nighttime.
+We’ll come back to this in a minute, but I’ll mention a few scenarios:

-It’s important to understand that increasing the ISO doesn’t come without consequences.
+Understanding that increasing the ISO doesn’t come without consequences is important.
 Using a higher ISO leads to a higher amount of grain/noise in your image, which again can make your image appear less sharp.